We are the largest provider of health and social care services for the Jewish community in the UK. Every week, we touch the lives of 10,000 people.

 We also provide youth leadership opportunities, recreational, educational, and cultural programmes, as well as half-term schemes.

-We can only do this thanks to our amazing professional staff of 1,500 and the 3,000 dedicated volunteers who help make our work possible.
+We can only do this thanks to our amazing workforce of 1,300 staff and 3,000 dedicated volunteers who help make our work possible.

 Jewish Care was created in 1990, through the merger of two charities, to ensure we could provide the best care for the community's needs in the most cost-effective way.